khchen/wNim/readme.md

 ## Screenshots
 ![demo.nim](https://github.com/khchen/wNim/blob/master/examples/images/screenshot.png)

+## Install
+With git on windows:

+    nimble install wNim

+Without git:

+    1. Download and unzip this moudle (by click "Clone or download" button).
+    2. Start a console, change current dir to the folder which include "wNim.nimble" file.
+       (for example: C:\wNim-master\wNim-master>)
+    3. Run "nimble install"

 ## Q & A
 ### Q: Why I start this project?
 In the first, I just wanted to write some code to test and prove my winim library.
 I wrote some event handler, some GUI control class, more and more...Finally, it become a whole GUI framework now.